Australian Football League draft: Men's

 Despite the expectations of the number one pick, not all have forged successful VFL/AFL careers.
-Adam Cooney, the first pick of the 2003 AFL draft, was the first number one draft pick to be awarded the prestigious Brownlow Medal (in 2008).
-In the same year, Luke Hodge, the number one pick in 2001, won the Norm Smith Medal with Hawthorn.
+Adam Cooney, the first pick of the 2003 AFL draft, was the first number one draft pick to be awarded the prestigious Brownlow Medal (in 2008), and remains the only first pick Brownlow Medallist to date.
+In the same year, Luke Hodge, the number one pick in 2001, won the Norm Smith Medal with Hawthorn, and remains the only first-pick Norm Smith Medallist to date.
 No number one selection has yet been inducted into the Australian Football Hall of Fame.
-Only three number one picks have won a premiership (Drew Banfield, Luke Hodge, and Tom Boyd).
+Only five number one picks have won a premiership (Drew Banfield, Des Headland, Luke Hodge, Tom Boyd and Cam Rayner).

+Since 2023, the number one draft pick also receives the Allen Aylett Medal, with the first medal being awarded to Harley Reid who was drafted number one to the West Coast Eagles.

 The following is a list of the number one overall draft picks since the draft's inception in 1981:

-After the 2021 AFL season, in which North Melbourne finished last, Port Adelaide is the only club never to have had the first overall selection of an AFL Draft.

 Women's

 With the introduction of a women's competition in 2016 (to commence in 2017), a draft was set up for the AFLW.

 In 2016, the first draft pick was awarded to the GWS Giants by lot, though this selection would be taken after 16 selections were made for marquee players: Nicola Barr was the first player to be drafted in AFLW history.

-As of 2022, five of the six seasons have seen the first pick go to the club who finished last, or an expansion club in its first draft: in 2017, GWS traded the first pick to the Western Bulldogs, while in 2019, expansion club Richmond traded the first pick to the Western Bulldogs.